rajaravindp/whimsicAl-Van-Gogh-meets-Rick-Morty/README.md

 The creation of the video involves leveraging Stable Diffusion, a cutting-edge AI technique that combines various models like VAE (Variational Autoencoder), CLIP (Contrastive Language-Image Pre-training), and UNET.
 Here's a breakdown of the process:

-- Text to Embeddings: The chosen prompts, "Van Gogh style Simpsons digital art" and "Van Gogh style Simpsons digital art" undergoe transformation into text embeddings using CLIP, representing the semantic essence of the input.
+- Text to Embeddings: The chosen prompts, "Van Gogh style Simpsons digital art" and "Van Gogh style Rick & Morty digital art" undergoe transformation into text embeddings using CLIP, representing the semantic essence of the input.

 - Latent Generation: UNET is employed to generate latent representations based on the text embeddings.
 These latents act as a bridge between textual input and visual output.